-Once a PDF has been uploaded and a preview generated, now is the time to add further interactivity to your digital publication through Overlays.
+Once a PDF has been uploaded, you can add further interactivity to your digital publication via overlays.

 - Table of Contents

 Adding overlays to your publication is very simple and is done using the Overlay Editor.

 The Overlay Editor can be accessed by clicking on Pages in the top right menu: